AvivE453/Ray_Tracing/README.md

-how to run ? • use "make" command to run the makefile • enter bin directory and run "./main scene1.txt" command
+how to run :
+  • use "make" command to run the makefile.
+  • use "cd bin" command to enter bin directory and then run "./main scene1.txt" command.
+  • the picture of the scene is saved in bin -> res -> textures -> Scene.png